-Arson is a serious charge.
-Usually, due to its exceptionally damaging nature, an individual accused of arson faces felony charges and penalties.
+Arson charges are serious due to their exceptionally damaging nature, and an individual accused of arson faces felony charges and penalties.
 With more than 75 years of combined experience, the New York criminal defense attorneys at Goldberger & Dubin, P.C. can capably defend clients facing charges of arson.
-It is crucial that you are proactive in obtaining the services of a trusted, experienced lawyer who can defend you from these serious and life-changing charges.
+If you’re facing arson charges, it’s crucial that you are proactive in obtaining the services of a trusted, experienced lawyer who can defend you in this serious and life-changing situation.

 Arson involves setting fire to property intentionally.
 Often, arson results in damage to residential or commercial buildings, but in some cases it can result in damage to public property, such as a national forest.
 Due to fire’s volatile nature and the potential for people to be injured or die, arson is typically classified as a felony rather than a misdemeanor.

 A person may commit this crime for a number of reasons, such as covering up a crime they previously committed or deceiving an insurance company in order to collect funds.

 It can be difficult to reasonably prove intent in charges of arson.
 A skilled lawyer from our firm can defend your legal rights and protect your innocence.